 You get the best of both worlds: performance, range and refill time similar to combustion vehicles, and the quiet operation, zero emissions and power of electric drive.

 Inside, fuel cell electric vehicles are as spacious and comfortable as any other vehicle.
 They have room for four-to-five passengers and plenty of cargo space.
 The controls are all familiar, although the dashboard gauge displays kilowatts instead of RPMs.
-Many FCEV drivers and passengers remark how quiet their car or bus runs.
+Many FCEV drivers and passengers remark how quietly their car or bus runs.

 The Clean Vehicle Rebate Project (CVRP) promotes clean vehicle adoption by offering rebates of $4,500 (up to $7,000 based on income) for the purchase or lease of new, eligible zero-emission vehicles, including electric, plug-in hybrid electric and fuel cell vehicles.
 As long as funds are available, eligible California residents can follow a simple process to apply for a CVRP rebate after purchasing or leasing an eligible vehicle.